Andrew Knizner Preview, Player Props: Cardinals vs. Padres

-Andrew Knizner -- with a slugging percentage of .563 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals against the San Diego Padres, with Blake Snell on the hill, on August 28 at 7:45 PM ET.
+On Wednesday, Andrew Knizner (.385 on-base percentage in past 10 games, 87 points above season-long percentage) and the St. Louis Cardinals face the San Diego Padres, whose starting pitcher will be Rich Hill.
+First pitch is at 2:15 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Phillies.
+In his previous game he had a hitless showing (0-for-4) against the Padres.

 Andrew Knizner Game Info & Props vs. the Padres